 Some professionals even recommend that you apply a coat of cream polish before buffing up a shine with wax.
 It’s best to experiment and find the polishing order or routine, which is best for you.
 Always keep cream and wax polish for the best results.

 Begin by using a buffing brush to clear away all dirt lodged onto your shoe.
 If your dress shoes have a stubborn polish residue, then be sure to clean it off with leather cleaner; otherwise, resort to using nothing more than a soft cloth dampened to wipe them down.
 Laces are best removed before cleaning.

-As a general rule of thumb, it is best to first apply a layer of leather cleaner.
-Leather cleaning agents go a long way so resist the urge to apply superfluous amounts; just a small amount will do.
+As a general rule of thumb, it’s best first to apply a layer of leather cleaner.
+Leather cleaning agents go a long way so resist the urge to use excessive amounts; just a small amount will do.
 After applying your conditioner, allow your shoes to rest for about twenty minutes.
 This allows the conditioner to be fully absorbed.

 You then need to use a horsehair brush, preferably of the dauber variety, to rigorously brush off any excess polish.
 Only a light film of polish should be left.
 A separate soft buffing cloth can then be used to buff up a shine using circular motions.
 Many find that dampening the cloth and applying a tiny amount of polish works wonders for building up a mirror finish.

 For those who are looking to add the perfect finishing touch to a shiny pair of shoes, consider opting for a product called edge dressing.
 This will keep your sole and heel matched to the shine of your shoes.
 You only need to polish your shoes once every few weeks.
-Do not polish your shoes too frequently or you may end up degrading their appearance far quicker than is necessary.
+Don’t polish your shoes too frequently, or you may end up degrading their appearance far quicker than is necessary.

 Caring for Suede and Nubuck Leathers